 You do is the simple answer.

-You can either talk it through between you or with the help of family or friends or with professional help from a solicitor or mediator.
+You can talk it through between you or with the help of family or friends.
+Or, you can choose professional help from a solicitor or mediator.

 What if we can’t agree?

-You would need to consider your options carefully and should discuss them with a mediator or solicitor if you need help understanding your rights and responsibilities.
+You need to consider your rights and responsibilities carefully.
+If you need help, you should discuss your options with a mediator.
 One option is to start divorce proceedings to enable you to apply for a financial order (for example maintenance and property adjustment).